U.S.-Russia sanctions rhetoric shakes companies, investors

 The promise of more sanctions has generated some political posturing as well.

-On Wednesday, five U.S. lawmakers, mostly from districts that are home to major U.S. defense contractors, urged Hagel to cut off taxpayer dollars to Rosoboronexport, the Russian state-arms dealer.
-The U.S. Defense Department has a contract to buy Russian-made Mi-17 helicopters from the company.
+On Wednesday, five U.S. lawmakers, mostly from districts that are home to major U.S. defence contractors, urged Hagel to cut off taxpayer dollars to Rosoboronexport, the Russian state-arms dealer.
+The U.S. Defence Department has a contract to buy Russian-made Mi-17 helicopters from the company.

 Some critics said the U.S. sanctions so far are too weak to deter Russian President Vladimir Putin, while others expressed concern about potential economic impact the sanctions and expected retaliation by Moscow could have on markets and trade.